April 26, 2022

 For larger remote teams, there’s a significant amount of record-keeping and reporting that traditionally involves a lot of paper records and physical files.
 Bamboo HR takes all of that digital, making it easier to manage a large business with everyone in different locations.

 Bamboo HR is truly a full-stack HR tool.
-It offers solutions for everything from hiring and onboarding, to time tracking, to performance management, to payroll and tax management.
+It offers solutions for everything from hiring and onboarding, to vacation tracking, to performance management, to payroll and tax management.

 When your team has grown to the point where meticulous record-keeping has become essential, you’ll need a tool like this to make your HR department run smoothly.